smitelli/scottsmitelli.com/templates/resume.md

 ### Web Developer at Thomson Reuters <span class="details">New York, NY -- January 2013 to September 2013</span>
 * Contributed to the Reuters Next project, a complete rewrite of the Reuters.com news platform with re-imagined UX interactions.
 * Developed the public-facing site as well as the editorial CMS, both of which communicated through a JSON-based RESTful API.
-* Assisted with backend Python development using the Tornado web application framework, the standard library, and other external modules.
+* Assisted with backend Python development using the Tornado web framework, the standard library, and other external modules.
-* Worked with modern frontend libraries and tools such as Backbone.js, Underscore.js, SCSS, Mustache, JSHint, and Jasmine for unit testing.
+* Worked with modern frontend libraries and tools such as Backbone, Underscore, SCSS, Mustache, JSHint, and Jasmine for unit testing.
 * Served on an agile team that practiced test-driven development and continuous integration using Git and Jenkins.

 ### Senior Interactive Development Manager at Worldnow <span class="details">Long Island City, NY -- November 2011 to January 2013</span>